Team-Cartographer/SUITS-2024-LMCC/README.md

 ```

 If you are on Windows, simply doubleclick on `start.bat` in the `./server` directory, and this should begin the development server for you.

+This will open [http://localhost:3001](http://localhost:3001) on your machine.
+Please make sure that the `NextJS` server that you activated in [NextJS Web App](#nextjs-web-app) is not running on this port (if port 3000 is busy), otherwise you may run into errors.

 ## Thank you for reading!